kutaslab/fitgrid/docs/source/installation.rst

 At times, the development version of fitgrid runs ahead of the latest stable release and includes bug fixes and new features.
-The development version may be installed by overriding the default `kutaslab` conda channel with `kutaslab/label/pre-release` like so:
+The latest development version may be installed by overriding the default `kutaslab` conda channel with `kutaslab/label/pre-release` like so:

 .. code-block:: bash